Kelly v. Hegseth — First Amendment Rights (DC)

 The judge said retired veterans should be able to add their “distinct perspective and specialized expertise” to the public discourse on military policy issues.

-Quoting once more from the military leaders’ brief, the judge writes that allowing Hegseth’s disciplinary actions against Kelly to stand “would further chill the speech of these retired servicemembers and thereby ‘impoverish public debate on critical issues relating to our military and its role in domestic and foreign affairs.’”
+Quoting once more from the military leaders’ brief, the judge wrote that allowing Hegseth’s disciplinary actions against Kelly to stand “would further chill the speech of these retired servicemembers and thereby ‘impoverish public debate on critical issues relating to our military and its role in domestic and foreign affairs.’”